 In the United States, there are over 30 million small businesses employing almost 59 million people.
 The Small Business Administration has called them “economic engines,” central to growing economic output and employment.
 But beyond their economic clout, small businesses hold a special place in the American psyche.
 From George Bailey’s “Bailey Brothers Building and Loan” to the Gilmore Girls’ Dragonfly Inn and The Simpson’s “Moe”, small businesses play to our love of authenticity, honest hard work, and following our dreams.

-Yet small business owners (SBOs) have already been hit hard by the growing economic impact of the Coronavirus.
+Yet small business owners (SBOs) have already been hit hard by the growing economic and emotional impact of COVID-19.
 Limited cash flow reserves are common, and the growing number of locations enforcing “shelter in place” restrictions means that foot traffic is shut off and discretionary spending decreased.

 We reached out to several SBOs in the US to listen, to ask questions, and to find opportunities for large companies and enterprises to step in and provide much-needed support.
 We conducted a targeted qualitative study with SBOs in the US during the pivotal week of March 16.
 Participants were interviewed via phone and, during the discussion, shared a number of images they’d chosen that expressed how they felt about the current situation and the future.